DragonetMC/DragonProxy/CODE_OF_CONDUCT.md

 reported by contacting the project team at whirvis@gmail.com.
 We will try, but will not guarantee, to review and investigate all complaints and respond how we deem necessary.
-We do however reserve the right and responsibility to maintain the confidentiality regarding the reporter of an incident unless it is deemed necessary to make it public for any reason.
+We do however reserve the right and responsibility to maintain the confidentiality regarding the reporter of an incident __unless it is deemed necessary to make it public for any reason__.

 Project maintainers who do not follow or enforce the Code of Conduct may face temporary or permanent repercussions as determined by other members of project’s